 The ECM market is defined by the businesses it serves.
 Although ECM technology is robust, flexible, and scalable, the sector grows in response to the needs of its existing and future customers.
 When businesses fail to manage their enterprise content, it can create significant logistical challenges.
 For example, individuals working in procure-to-pay are often tasked with working with other employees outside of their direct team.
 If information is unable to pass from one department to the next, business grinds to a halt.

 Initially, solutions vendors are expected to cater to large enterprises to help them manage large quantities of data from multiple departments or channels and measure data to drive decision making.
-That said, it is actually the SMEs that are expected to really push the ECM market to the next tranche.
-For SMEs, the benefits of ECM include unrestricted access to data, significant cost savings, streamlined compliance, and operational elasticity.
+That said, it is actually enterprises that are expected to really push the ECM market to the next tranche.
+For enterprises, the benefits of ECM include unrestricted access to data, significant cost savings, streamlined compliance, and operational elasticity.

 The Why Behind ECM Market Growth